Diep-Nguyen-Tara/Harvard-CS50-Project-Summary/README.md

 Python syntax: Variables, Conditionals, Loops, Arrays, Lists, Tuples, Dictionaries, Functions, Objects, Style.

 Week 8 - SQL Structured Query Language (Relational databases,...).

+5 Data types in SQLite:
+BLOB(Binary large objects), INTEGER, NUMERIC(YYYY-MM-DD), REAL(float, decimal point with some number of digits thereafter), TEXT,...

+PRIMARY KEY column: the database will use that column as the unique identifier.

 CRUD functions:
-        to create data: CREATE, INSERT
+        to create data: CREATE, INSERT.
-      - to read data: SELECT
+        to read data: SELECT.
-      - to update data: UPDATE
+        to update data: UPDATE.
-      - to delete data: DELETE, DROP.
+        to delete data: DELETE, DROP.

+Other functions:
- Other functions: AVG, COUNT, DISTINCT, LOWER, MAX, MIN, UPPER,...
+AVG, COUNT, DISTINCT, LOWER, MAX, MIN, UPPER,...
 WHERE, LIKE, ORDER BY, LIMIT, GROUP BY.

-5 Data types in SQLite: BLOB(Binary large objects), INTEGER, NUMERIC(YYYY-MM-DD), REAL(float, decimal point with some number of digits thereafter), TEXT,...

 Example of functions:
 SELECT * FROM favorites;  (to select all).